oct16/brick/README.md

 ### Conclusion

-Brotli has a high compression rate, but the performance is not very good, the compression speed is about 10 times slower than Gzip!
+1. Brotli has a high compression rate, but the performance is not very good, the compression speed is about 10 times slower than Gzip!

-With Brotli and Gzip together, performance is similar, but compression ratios can be improved by around 10%!
+2. With Brotli and Gzip together, performance is similar, but compression ratios can be improved by around 10%!

-Brick.Json is more compatible and more robust than JSONH
+3. Brick.Json is more compatible and more robust than JSONH

+### recommendation

 1. Transfer data from server to client, choose [Google Brotli](https://github.com/google/brotli)
-2. Transfer data from client to server, choose Gzip or Brick.Json
+2. Transfer data from client to server, choose Gzip or [Brick.Json](https://github.com/oct16/brick)

 ### Alternatives